adferrand/dnsrobocert/README.md

 ldap.example.com
 ```

+You need also to provide the mail which will be used to register your account on Let's Encrypt.
+Set the environment variable `LETSENCRYPT_USER_MAIL (default: noreply@example.com)` in the container for this purpose.

-### Configuration the access to DNS API
+### Configuring DNS provider and authentication to DNS API

 When using a DNS challenge, a TXT entry must be inserted in the DNS zone carying the domain of the certificate.
 This TXT entry must contain a unique hash calculated by Certbot, and the ACME servers will check it to deliver the certificate.

 This container will do the hard work for you, thanks to the association between Certbox and Lexicon, and DNS provider API will be called automatically to  insert the TXT record when needed.
 All you have to do is to define for Lexicon the DNS provider to use, and the access key to the API.

-Following DNS provider are supported:
+Following DNS provider are supported: AWS Route53, Cloudflare, CloudXNS, DigitalOcean, DNSimple, DnsMadeEasy, DNSPark, DNSPod, EasyDNS, Gandi, Glesys, LuaDNS, Memset, Namesilo, NS1, OVH, PointHQ, PowerDNS, Rage4, Transip, Yandex, Vultr.

 The DNS provider is choosen by setting an environment variable passed to the container: `LEXICON_PROVIDER (default: cloudflare)`.

 Most of the DNS APIs requires a user and a unique access token delivered by the DNS provider.
-See the documentation of your provider to check how to get these.
+See the documentation of your provider to check how to get these (see the DNS providers list on [https://github.com/AnalogJ/lexicon#providers](Lexicon documentation).
 Once done, set the environment variables `LEXICON_[PROVIDER]_USER` and `LEXICON_[PROVIDER]_TOKEN` to this user/token. `[PROVIDER]` must be replaced by the value in capital case passed to the environment variable `LEXICON_PROVIDER`.

 For instance, if the provider is DigitalOcean, the user is `my_user` and the access token is `my_secret_token`, following environment variables must be passed to the container: